W3SS/microservices-software-architecture/README.md

 CRUD web application which is based on python-flask, Angularjs, SQLite.
 The app uses REST API to make communication possible between the client and the server code.\
-To add, update, delete items, a user has to be logged in, there are two ways to log in, Google login, or register an account using register form.
+To add, update, delete items, a user has to be logged in, there are two ways to log in, Google login or register an account using register form, there is the test account as well.
+ username: test, password: test.

 ### Nodejs